BitX40 Ergonomic Enclosure

 thingiverse

-This is yet another enclosure for [VU2ESE Ashhar Farhan's](http://www.hfsigs.com/) BitX40 transceiver.
-It's different from other boxes because it's ergonomically more efficient--the volume and tuning dials are positioned for ease of use and the speaker is tilted up towards the operator's head.
-It's small and has a much larger heat sink to accommodate 100% duty cycle transmissions that digital modes require.
-This is a slightly revised version; I've included cut-away supports for the bottom plate inset for the top case and made some of the holes a little larger to reduce the amount of post-printing work that was required.
-When I print it in PET, the top case requires about 10 hours and uses about 85g of filament.
-The bottom prints in about 3 hours and uses around 25g of filament.
+This is yet another enclosure for VU2ESE Ashhar Farhan's BitX40 transceiver, a game-changer in the world of amateur radio.
+What sets it apart from other boxes is its ergonomic design - the volume and tuning dials are perfectly positioned for ease of use, and the speaker is strategically angled towards the operator's head.
+This compact design has a massive advantage over others: it features an enormous heat sink to accommodate 100% duty cycle transmissions that digital modes demand.
+This revised version boasts several improvements; I've added cut-away supports for the bottom plate inset for the top case and enlarged some of the holes to minimize post-printing work required.
+The result is a sleeker, more user-friendly design.
+When printed in PET, the top case requires about 10 hours to complete and uses approximately 85 grams of filament.
+In contrast, the bottom plate prints in around 3 hours and utilizes roughly 25 grams of filament.

 With this file you will be able to print BitX40 Ergonomic Enclosure with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on BitX40 Ergonomic Enclosure.